wabreisch/LPTHW/README.md

-# LPTHW
+## LPTHW
-Learn Python the Hard Way
+Me working through all of the LPTHW exercises!